Polar Bear Claw Cookies should be known by everyone, everywhere, and if you have no idea what I am talking about, you are in for a treat!

 To make these cookies, here are some handy things you will need.

-- A cookie scoop, you can use a spoon or ice cream scoop, but the lever action on the cookie scoop makes portioning these cookies VERY easy.
+- A cookie scoop: you can use a spoon or ice cream scoop, but the lever action on the cookie scoop makes portioning these cookies VERY easy.
 Cookie scoops are also great to use for portioning other things, like meatballs, cake pops, or just regular old cookies!
 They are inexpensive and come in handy all the time!

-- Candy Thermometer; I didn’t have one for a really long time.
+- Candy Thermometer: I didn't have one for a really long time.
 Now that I have one, I realize it probably should have been the first thing I bought when I started baking.

 - PaperChef Parchment Paper.
 I FREAKING LOVE THIS STUFF.
 I always buy the biggest roll I can find, yet somehow I am always running out!
 This parchment paper is the best, nothing, I repeat nothing sticks to it and it makes clean up a breeze.

-Making the Polar Bear Claw Cookies
+Making Polar Bear Claw Cookies

 First things first, get all of your ingredients ready.
 If this is your first time making homemade caramel sauce this is especially important.
 You will have to move swiftly while making the sauce and you will have no time to stop in between steps to measure ingredients.